 Adelaide has the beaches people travel to Sydney for, the arts & culture of Melbourne, plenty of great food, but the laid back attitude of a small city/country town, which makes Adelaide a brilliant blend of everything I want in a city.

-Flights to Adelaide Car Rental in Adelaide BIO – Nicole Smith is an Adelaide born girl behind travel blog, Bitten by the Travel Bug where she documents her solo journey around the world in search of adventure, culture and just a little bit of luxury.
+Flights to Adelaide Tours in Adelaide Car Rental in Adelaide BIO – Nicole Smith is an Adelaide born girl behind travel blog, Bitten by the Travel Bug where she documents her solo journey around the world in search of adventure, culture and just a little bit of luxury.
 When she’s not writing on the blog you can find her on in 140-characters-or-less Twitter or on Facebook.
-What do you suggest for things to do in Adelaide?
+Pin to share: What do you suggest for things to do in Adelaide?
 Share in the comments.
-We've helped thousands of readers plan their trips and get on the road.
-Join our email community and take your first step today!

 Flights to Adelaide